 \subsection{Selection Strategy}

-In the current partial-label learning task, the large number of candidate labels can confuse classifier, making it difficult for the classifier to capture specific features belonging to a certain label.
+In the current partial-label learning task, the large number of candidate labels can confuse the classifier, making it difficult for the classifier to capture specific features belonging to a certain label.
 Therefore, our goal is to identify the most likely true label among the candidate labels and eliminate the interference of other negative labels during model training.
 By selecting these ``true" labels, we can train the data with a supervised learning approach.

 \textbf{Warm up.\quad}Before selecting, we warm up the network using the entire training set.
-The goal of this stage is to reduce the classification risk of the input $x$ to the whole set of candidate labels $S$, and obtain some historical information that can be used to select.
+The goal of this stage is to reduce the classification risk of the input $x$ to the whole candidate label set $S$, and obtain some historical information that can be used for selection.
 Therefore, here we use CC algorithm~\cite{feng2020provably} to warm up models for 10 epochs.
-At the same time, we'll update the value of memory bank $\mathrm{MB}$.
+At the same time, we will update the value of memory bank $\mathrm{MB}$.

 \textbf{Selecting criteria.\quad}We have three criteria for selecting the confident pseudo labels from the candidate label set.
 Depending on the setup of our problem, the true label of each example must be in its candidate label set.
 This is our first criterion.
 In addition, we believe that an example's predicted label is likely to be the true label if the model predicts it with high confidence and low fluctuation.
-To determine the latter, we maintain a memory bank $\mathrm{MB}$ to store the historical prediction information of this neural network.
+To determine the latter, we maintain a memory bank $\mathrm{MB}$ to store historical prediction of this neural network.

 The size of the memory bank is $t\times n \times k$, where $t$ denotes the length of time it stores, $n$ is the length of dataset, and $k$ is the number of categories in the classification.
 In other words, $\mathrm{MB}$ stores the output after softmax of the model in the last $t$ epochs. $\mathrm{MB}$ is structured as a queue, with each element being a $k$-dimensional vector $\boldsymbol{q}$ representing the output of an example in a particular epoch.
 We update $\mathrm{MB}$ with the FIFO principle.
-These selection criteria can be summarized as follows.
+These selection criteria can be summarized as follows: